 Again, not your typical “follow us on social media email”, but this email from Urban Outfitters is one you can definitely draw inspiration from.

 It actually flips the dynamic by highlighting that you can purchase items various people are wearing in the photos online.
-(The original email contained ten different photos but has been cut down to two here so you don’t have to scroll too much).

 What would be nice is if there was also a ‘follow us’ call to action at the bottom that outlined the benefits of following them on their various socials.

 Conclusion and key takeaways